 - enable more First Nations to transition out of default management

-Additions to Reserve Land and Reserve Creation Act
+Addition of Lands to Reserves and Reserve Creation Act

-This new legislation facilitates the setting apart of reserve land for the use and benefit of First Nations and the addition of land to reserves.
+This new legislation, which came into force on August 27, 2019 facilitates the setting apart of reserve land for the use and benefit of First Nations and the addition of land to reserves.

 - All First Nations will have access to the same procedural tools currently available in Manitoba, Saskatchewan and Alberta.

-- All Additions to Reserve will be approved by Ministerial Order rather than by Governor in Council, which will result in more timely decisions.
+- All Additions to Reserve will be approved by Ministerial Order rather than by Governor in Council.

 - All First Nations will have the option to designate or zone the land prior to transfer and facilitate the transfer of third-party interests, through the issuance of leases or permits, prior to the lands being added.
 This will increase viable economic development opportunities in First Nations communities.